vm6502q/qrack.github.io/docs/performance/index.rst

 The test machine has an 04WT2G Alienware motherboard with Alienware BIOS A15.
 Its CPU is an Intel(R) Core(TM) i7-4910MQ.
 Its GPU is an NVIDIA Corporation GM204M [GeForce GTX 970M].
 Its operating system is Ubuntu 16.04.4 LTS.
 It has 24GB of 1600MHz DDR3 RAM in 8GBx2 and 4GBx2 SODIMM configuration.

+Heap profiling was carried out with Valgrind Massif.
+Heap sampling was limited but ultimately sufficient to show statistical confidence.

 Results
 *******